 If you have a dog, is he or she vaccinated against leptospirosis?

-The incidence of canine leptospirosis is increasing in North America.
+The incidence of canine leptospirosis appears to be increasing in North America.
 For example, an outbreak began in Arizona in February, 2016.
 More cases than normal were still being observed in the area in February, 2017.

 A Zoonotic Disease